AmirNaghibi/CleanCode/ch01_clean_code.md

 - Shorter code is better.

-- Goog code is written by someone who cares.
+- Good code is written by someone who cares.
 Someone has taken the time to keep it simple and orderly.

 - We are constantly reading old code as part of the effort to write new code.